OntimizeWeb/ontimize-web-templates/templates/grid/README.md

 ```

 3. Configure your filter component setting your inputs and custom ATTR to build the filter.
-Example of how filter builder works at the end of the readme.
+Link to the filter builder documentation at the end of the readme.

 4. Add the translations you want to use on your app ​​to the `en.json` and `es.json` files of your project